All Episodes

 So that part of it is effective to get the most serious criminals out.

-So this will make advice easier for to do their jobs when they can get criminals arrested in jail rather than having to go out in the community, which they're having to do in Chicago and Boston and places like that.
+So this will make it ICE easier for to do their jobs when they can get criminals arrested in jail rather than having to go out in the community, which they're having to do in Chicago and Boston and places like that.

-And I think all overall it's a major win, and and it's very important that it's done because Chicago, Illinois, Boston, Massachusetts, any of those places, they're not a title have their own immigration policy is Yes.
+And I think overall, it's a major win and it's very important that it's done because Chicago, Illinois, Boston, Massachusetts, any of these places, they're not entitled to have their own immigration policies.

 dave rubin

-How did we let how did things get so far down the rabbit hole here that anyone thought the idea of a sanctuary city was was right or legal in the first place, right?
+How did things get so far down the rabbit hole here that anyone thought the idea of a sanctuary city was right or legal in the first place, right?

 And never put to a referendum of the people.